Distinguished Business Law Alum

 What led you to attend Lewis & Clark Law School?

-Roman: I was drawn to Lewis and Clark Law School for a variety of reasons, including its strong academic background, its nationally-known environmental law program, and because I am from Oregon originally and I saw myself practicing in Portland upon graduation.
+Roman: I was drawn to Lewis & Clark Law School for a variety of reasons, including its strong academic background, its nationally-known environmental law program, and because I am from Oregon originally and I saw myself practicing in Portland upon graduation.

 Were there any particular experiences, courses, or faculty at Lewis & Clark that helped to shape how you approach being a lawyer?